tamalCodes/Literally-Learning/docs/js/hoisting.md

 ### var

-- var is function scoped when it is declared within a function.
-This means that it is available and can be accessed only within that function.
+- Function scoped when it is declared within a function.
+Available only within that function.
-- var is global scoped when it is declared outside a function.
-This means that it is available and can be accessed throughout the program.
+- Global scoped when it is declared outside a function.
+Available globally.

 ```js
 function myFunction() {